*sigh* I love Fernando Botero. He’s awesome.

 I have MANY character worksheets in my free art appreciation worksheets and in my 20-pack of worksheets including: Twitter Perspectives, Write a Letter, Exploring Place: The 5 Senses, Send a postcard, The 5 Ws and H, Storyboard, Character Analysis, “I am” Character Poem, What do they see?
 Drawing.

-Also, check out these posts on the Art Curator for Kids about story and character:
+Also, check out these posts on Art Class Curator about story and character:

 More Botero Art